Poland

 • Several EU mechanisms can support funding for hydrogen projects; for example, Poland’s EU Recovery and Resilience Plan includes €800 million to support the development of green hydrogen technologies

-The implementation of the strategy requires a range of regulatory actions to create a stable regulatory environment to support industry growth.
-A summary of key developments from 2022 reporting can be found here.
-An official repository of information on hydrogen-related legislative work programme on ‘Bill amending the Energy Law and certain other acts’ can be found here.
+An important action to implement the strategy is the creation of a stable regulatory environment; an official repository of information on hydrogen-related legislative work programme on ‘Bill amending the Energy Law and certain other acts’ can be found here.